 There’s something that unites all entrepreneurs: it’s their personal purpose, that drives them with fiery passion; the core values that keep them strong when faced with challenges and that push them to persevere.
 Values like independence, ethical engagement, and community.
 It’s a motivation beyond money, a force beyond the desire for freedom—and successful entrepreneurs know harnessing this is just half the story.
 How do you stay driven, and keep the spirit of what you’re doing alive?
 And how can you empower yourself and your colleagues to think like entrepreneurs?
 In this talk, David Sax will explore how to ignite an entrepreneurial mindset in your employees, and re-energize the work you already do.
 How can you adapt your structure and incentivize out-of-the-box thinking, and empower your team to feel more connected to their roles?
-Sax will share his years of expertise, stories of successful entrepreneurs he’s encountered, as well as personal examples of how beneficial injecting the entrepreneurial mindset is to reinvigorating your team and discovering new strengths.
+Sax will share his years of expertise, stories of successful entrepreneurs he’s encountered, as well as personal examples of how beneficial injecting the entrepreneurial mindset is for reinvigorating your team and discover new strengths.

 Everyone wants to get their hands on that shiny new idea, the one that solves a unique problem, moves a million units, and inspires a miniseries.
 The problem, says David Sax, is that if you’re chasing the last bright shiny thing, you’re likely going to miss the solution you really need.
 In this vibrant and creativity-sparking talk, Sax threads together his knowledge of analog technology, food trends, and the myths of entrepreneurship to deliver an intrepid survey of innovation—and how it can really be pursued.
 He will share stories (sans rules, tips, and tricks) of agile innovators who looked to the moment and the medium, developing new ideas based on those calculations.
 As Sax colorfully explains, there’s lots to learn from the past: from analog to food trends to the myths and mistakes of entrepreneurship, we can create a truly innovative new future.
 Your audience will experience an incredibly entertaining synthesis of Sax’s areas of expertise—all of which come together to illuminate a brilliant and original approach to innovation that only Sax, with his lightning-quick wit, can deliver.